 The Pediatric Otolaryngology Fellowship Training Program of The Children’s Hospital of Philadelphia provides fellows with complete education in the field of pediatric otolaryngology.
 The educational program combines basic science knowledge of otolaryngology and the communication sciences in conjunction with clinical aspects of diagnosis and the medical and surgical treatment of diseases of the head and neck in children.
 Inherent in the training program is exposure to children of all ages ranging from the newborn to adolescence and increasing familiarity with genetic and non-genetic dysmorphic children.
 As part of the on-going training, the fellow is expected to review the complex anatomy, embryology and physiology of the head and neck and be familiar with the epidemiology, pathology and microbiology of disorders of the head and neck in children.

 - How to apply

-Please follow the San Francisco Match CAS instructions and mail the following, non-CAS required materials, to Beth McCullough, program coordinator, at the address listed below (no staples please):
+Please follow the San Francisco Match CAS instructions and upload or mail the following, non-CAS required materials, to Beth McCullough, program coordinator, at the address listed below (no staples please):

 - MD license copy, if applicable